melissa3000/voting-app/README.md

 Visit [http://localhost:3000](http://localhost:3000) in your browser

 For asset live reloading, run:

 ```sh
 ./bin/shakapacker-dev-server
 ```

 If the assets ever get out of sync, delete `/public/packs` and restart your Rails server (and your shakapacker-dev-server if it was running).

+## Helpful information

+DB is seeded with test user and some initial candidates.
+Test user is: test@example.com zip: 12345 In the event that routing isn't working correctly, you can navigate directly to:

+- localhost:3000/login (login)
+- /users/:id (vote)
+- /candidates (results)

 ## Running tests